jims-code/ts/README.md

 ## Users, Testers and Submitters welcome
 * Do you like to use the shell script?
 Users and Feedback are very welcome.
-* The initial version 0.1 was tested under `kubuntu 5.10 (breezy) / i386` and `Solaris 8 / SPARC`.
-Testing is always great - so if you would like to support you are welcome to run some tests.
+* The initial version 0.1 was tested on `kubuntu 5.10 (breezy) / i386` and `Solaris 8 / SPARC`.
+The current version was tested on `Ubuntu 18.04`.
+Testing is always a good idea - so if you would like to support you are welcome to run some tests.
 * If you know some hints concerning shell scrpting and would like to support do not hesitate to do a code review, refactoring or create a new feature.